 Georgia Tech researcher Mark Riedl didn’t expect that his machine learning model “Weird A.I.
-Yancovic,” which generates new rhyming lyrics for existing songs would cause any trouble.
+Yankovic,” which generates new rhyming lyrics for existing songs would cause any trouble.
 But it did.

 On May 15, Reidl posted an AI-generated lyric video featuring the instrumental to Michael Jackson’s “Beat It.”
 It was taken down on July 14, Reidl tweeted, after Twitter received a Digital Millennium Copyright Act takedown notice for copyright infringement from the International Federation of the Phonographic Industry, which represents major and independent record companies.